tahn2005/Streamer/README.md

 ## Support

-For issues and questions, please open an issue in the repository or contact the development team.
+For issues and questions, please open an issue in the repository or contact me at tdahn2005@gmail.com.

 ## Disclaimer